-In addition to the Form 502, the return must include a VA Schedule VK-1, Owner's Share of Income and Virginia Modifications and Credits, for each owner.
-Schedule 502ADJ and Schedule 502A, Allocation and Apportionment, are also usually required.
+In addition to the Form 502, the return must include a Virginia Schedule(s) VK-1 or Schedule(s) VK-1 Consolidated indicating the owner's share of income and Virginia modifications and credits, for each owner.
+Also, Schedule 502ADJ and Schedule 502A, are usually required.
 In order to claim certain tax credits, specific documentation must be attached to the return; see the Schedule 502ADJ -Section C-Virginia Tax Credits section on Page 12 of these instructions for more information.
 If an entry is made on Line 1, Section C, of Form 502ADJ for state income tax paid, a supporting schedule must be attached.
 If the entity and the qualifying nonresident owners elect, a Form 765, Virginia Unified Nonresident Income Tax Return may be filed also, but that is a separate return and not an attachment to Form 502 (see Page 4 for more information).